jerryjappinen/bellevue-docs/tooling/stack.md

 	- Vendor styles can be included but currently not used
 - Tests
 	- Unit tests on Karma
-	- End-to-end tests on Nightwatch
+	- End-to-end tests on Nightwatch (running Selenium requires Java)

 ## Build scripts